Dynamic websites and single-page applications

 Under Triggers, you can tell Optimizely to check whether any conditions are true.
 This joins separate conditions with an OR statement.
 When you tell Optimizely to check that all conditions are true, conditions are joined with an AND statement.

-Once the conditions return as true, the page activates and your experiment runs.
+When the conditions return as true, the page activates, and your experiment runs.

 Deactivate a page